If you have no prior knowledge about trademark registration or anything to do with the trademarking process, you’re in the right place!

 What You Can Trademark

-Of course, some things are tough to trademark even if it’s possible, such as descriptive names that aren’t distinguishable from other products (such as Legal Bundle for Coaches – this is one of my product names by the way), names that include geographic locations (think “California Pizza Kitchen“), generic names, deceptive names, and surnames that pertain to a product (think “Chamberlain Garage Doors“).
+Of course, some things are tough to trademark even if it’s possible, such as descriptive words or names that aren’t distinguishable from other products (such as Legal Bundle for Coaches – this is one of my product names by the way), names that include geographic area or locations (think “California Pizza Kitchen“), generic names, deceptive names, common words and surnames that pertain to a product (think “Chamberlain Garage Doors“).

-Still, even if you think it may be tough, it’s worth looking into the trademark process so you can enjoy the protections of a trademark.
+Still, even if you think it may be tough, it’s worth looking into the trademark process so you can enjoy the protection of a trademark.

 When Should You Register Your Trademark?

-If your company currently operates in a region that goes beyond one small town, it’s worth looking into the trademark process to make sure you’re protected.
+If your company currently operates in a geographical area that goes beyond one small town, it’s worth looking into the trademark process to make sure you’re protected.

-Fortunately, the process is fairly simple.
-It starts with visiting the website of the USPTO and entering your application online.
-You’ll need to select a class (which you can easily do by entering your business type into their search) and then filling in all of your business information.
+You’ll need to select a class of goods (which you can do by entering your business type into their search) and then fill in all of your business information.

 How Many Trademark Applications Do I Need to Fill Out?